Corduroy: a fantastic fabric!

 Accessories

-The bags from Atelier Jumadi: fanny pack, half moon, messenger...
+The bags from Atelier Jumadi: fanny pack, half-moon, messenger...

-Parady bag from Sewing soon
+Parady bag pattern by Sewing soon

-Moonshine fanny pack from Dress your body
+Moonshine fanny pack by Dress your body

 Toronto at Ikatee